kityk-cargo/wms-main/vibe coding/cursor_rules_for_ai.md

 - Read .md files as documentation of possible intent.
 They might be outdated and not contain the ground truth though.
 - Update .md files when possible but don't add API documentation to them.
 - .md files are for 'how to do something' and 'what something does' — not for 'code/API docs'.
+- Remove anything irrelevant from the .md files.

 ## Testing Guidelines